kinestetika/MetaErg/README.md

 When using metaerg, please cite [Xiaoli Dong and Marc Strous (2019) Frontiers in Genetics](https://www.frontiersin.org/articles/10.3389/fgene.2019.00999/full)

+## Important changes in version 2.5
+* Comparative genomics mode was added.
+This depends on MMSeqs and Famsa.
+These programs are automatically installed by metaerg.

 ## Important changes in version 2.4
 * Minced, TMHMM and SignalP are no longer used as helper programs.
 * CRISPRDetect, padloc, PureseqTM and deepsig are used instead.
 Installation is straightforward.
 Either use the --install_deps option, run the commands in "installation.py" for a manual install or use Docker.